 What they do?

 If you’re not familiar with First Premier, they are bank in South Dakota.
-A little history lesson: South Dakota was the very first state that had the darkly cynical idea to pass a law in the early 80′s to allow any bank headquartered there to charge whatever rates they please nationwide.
-This lured major banks like Citicorp to move their money-center credit card operations to the badlands and jack up their interest rates, which had previously been held down by New York usury laws.
+A little history lesson: South Dakota was the very first state that had the darkly cynical idea to pass a law in the early 1980′s to allow any bank headquartered there to charge whatever rates they please nationwide (using the legal parlance of being able to export South Dakota rates).
+This lured major banks like Citicorp to move their money-center credit card operations to the badlands and jack up their interest rates (or at least charge the highest prevailing rates), which had previously been held down by New York usury laws.
+This was motivated by financial survival as much as greed, because the banks’ cost of funds was super high back in the eighties (mid-teen %) and if the banks couldn’t tack on a little margin to that they would go out of business.
 But I digress.
 Back to First Premier.
 They have a few brick and mortar locations there which offer full-service banking, however they’re much better known for their credit cards available nationwide.
 In fact, according to Wikipedia, First Premier is the 10th largest issuer of MasterCard and Visa cards in the US.
 There is big money in sub-prime credit cards.

 But these aren’t just any credit cards.
 First Premier is famous for fees… lots and lots of fees!
 Which brings us to the next part…